mturiansky/origin_data_prepare/README.md

                         specify the output directory name -u {A,mA,uA,nA}, --units {A,mA,uA,nA}
-                        specify the units of the current output -d, --debug           provide extra debugging output
+                        specify the units of the current output -m, --multiprocess    enable use of multiprocessing to speed up program -d, --debug           provide extra debugging output
 ```